Dr Caroline Dodds Pennock (she/her)

 1 Upper Hanover Street

-I have been at Sheffield since 2010, and am probably best known as the UK’s only Aztec historian, though my current research has branched out across the Atlantic, bringing Indigenous histories into a global framework.
+I have been at Sheffield since 2010, and am probably best known as the only British Aztec historian, though my current research has branched out across the Atlantic, bringing Indigenous histories into a global framework.

 My first degree was Ancient and Modern History at Corpus Christi College, Oxford, where I stayed on to read Women's Studies (MSt) before receiving my D.Phil. in Aztec history in 2004.
 Having been a Temporary Lecturer and then Research Fellow in Cambridge, I spent three years as Lecturer in Early Modern History at Leicester before moving to the lovely city of Sheffield, where I’ve been happily settled ever since.

 Having started out as an Aztec-Mexica historian, the scope of my work has broadened in recent years, and I have just published a book about the thousands of Indigenous Americans who travelled to Europe before the founding of Jamestown in 1607.
 When we think of the early modern period, we imagine Christopher Columbus ‘discovering’ America.
 But, at the same instant, the great civilisations of the Americas discovered Europe.
 Tens of thousands of Native Americans made the journey across the Atlantic from the very moment of that first encounter, and these Indigenous pioneers forged the course of European civilisation, just as surely as Europe changed America.
 Some of the findings from this research were recently published in American Historical Review (free access through this link).